Secure Your Summer & Fall Internships NOW!

 Internships found at organizations on the SGPP website are preapproved.
 If you have found an internship NOT on our website, you must get approval for the internship by emailing Susan Warren, the Internship Coordinator or by scheduling an appointment with her.

-3. Complete the SUMMER APPLICATION once you have been offered an internship and it has been approved.
+3. Complete the SUMMER APPLICATION or Fall/Spring INTERNSHIP APPLICATION once you have been offered an internship and it has been approved.